Remi-Gau/eCobidas/docs/README_en.md

 <h2>How to use it</h2>

 <p>You can navigate each section on the left and then answer the questions corresponding to your fMRI analysis.
-This is meant to make sure that you have not forgotten any of the essential information in the methods and results parts of your article.</p>

-<p>At the end, you can click on <b>Export</b> (bottom left) to get a zip file containing machine readable json files that captures information about your method/results section: our next step is to use this to automate the part of the methods writing and to submit the information alongside data submission to Neurovault and other data archives.</p>
+This is meant to make sure that you have not forgotten any of the essential information in the methods and results parts of your article, you can click on <b>Export</b> (bottom left) to get a zip file containing machine readable json files that captures information about your method/results section: our next step is to use this to automate the part of the methods writing and to submit the information alongside data submission to Neurovault and other data archives.</p>

 <h2>Have any questions?
 Something is missing?
 Let us know.</h2>